amir-yazdani/personal-webpage/content/home/about.md

 I am passionate about improving human-robot interaction (HRI) through developing new algorithms for robot perception and planning.
 My current research includes probabilistic perception and planning in HRI and covers human state estimation, ergonomics & safety optimization, teleoperation, risk-aware motion & manipulation planning, and inverse reinforcement learning.
 I also have experiences in the design and development of robots including serial, parallel and mobile robots.

-Recently, I was selected as one of the [HRI Pioneers 2021](http://www.hripioneers.info/hri21/index.html) [cohort](http://www.hripioneers.info/hri21/participants.html), a highly competitive doctoral workshop at the top venue for HRI research, and I will serve as the US General Chair of HRI Pioneers 2020.
+Recently, I was selected as one of the [HRI Pioneers 2021](http://www.hripioneers.info/hri21/index.html) [cohort](http://www.hripioneers.info/hri21/participants.html), a highly competitive doctoral workshop at the top venue for HRI research, and I will serve as the US General Chair of HRI Pioneers 2022.

-I spent the 2019 summer at [Omron-Adept Research Center of America (ORCA)](https://www.adept.com/) in San Ramon, CA as a Robotics Research Intern working on online motion planning for industrial robots.
+I spent summer 2019 at [Omron-Adept Research Center of America (ORCA)](https://automation.omron.com/en/us/products/category/robotics) in San Ramon, CA as a Robotics Research Intern working on reactive motion planning for industrial robots.

+I expect to graduate Fall 2021.
+Feel free to contact me if you would like to discuss future job opportunities.